wasinski/urbexsite-mongo/README.md

 open to vandals, taggers, scrappers etc., because of that locations get ruined, and explorers don't want to share most interesting locations.
 This project is hopefully going to deal with that issue.

 ###### Tech. stack:
-- Django + Postgresql
+- Django
 - Django REST Framework
+- Postgresql
-- Mongoengine
+- MongoDB with Mongoengine
 - Redis
 - Celery

-  Testing: Pytest, Factory-boy
+  Testing: Pytest, Factoryboy

-  Provision: Vagrant & Ansible & nginx
+  Provision: Vagrant & Ansible

   Frontend part is *currently* setup for React stack, but I'm focusing on the backend and API for now.